donatj/Boomerang.work/getting_started.md

 # Getting Started

+## Installing Boomerang*!*

 The first step is simply getting Boomerang*!* installed.
 You can find instructions for that [here](install.html).

 To verify your installation try running `boomerang --version` from the command line.
-If everything is good you should get back something like `Boomerang! {version} by Jesse G. Donat`.
+If everything checks out you should get back along the lines of `Boomerang! {version} by Jesse G. Donat`.

+## Configure

+*Coming Soon!*

 ## Running Tests